 All the way on the East side of the island there is the popular tourist spot Atuh Beach.
 It is one of those amazing places to see in Nusa Penida that you can’t afford to miss.
 There are a couple beaches that are accessible but one of the best Nusa Penida tips is to rent a tree house and spend the night high up on a cliff and watch the sunrise the next day.
-Head over to Airbnb via this link and if you sign up (or create a new account) you will get $40 off on your first night.
+Click here to book this amazing Tree House in Nusa Penida!
 That means you sleep here for free!
 Check it out now… The roads to Atuh Beach are completely new and within an hour from the jetty you can reach it on a motorbike.

 I would have loved to show everyone these amazing things to do in Lombok on Facebook Live, but unfortunately at that time I had the wrong indonesia sim card.
 There is one provider that has pretty good 4G coverage, read about it in my article Indonesia Prepaid Sim Card.

 Visiting all the above-mentioned places to see in Nusa Penida will take some time as getting around on the island is not always that easy.
 If you still have time and are wondering what to do in Nusa Penida then it is time to jump in the water and add some epic adventures to your trip to Nusa Penida.